Promo code SPRING2022 will be automatically applied at checkout!

 It’s worth noting that there is some ongoing debate as to what optimal cholesterol levels may be.
 Additionally, recent research has even suggested that very high HDL-C levels are associated with an increased risk of all-cause death and cardiovascular death among men but not in women in the general population free of coronary artery disease.
 More research is needed to better understand these associations.

 Your liver makes most of the HDL and LDL that you need.
 In the body, HDL absorbs the cholesterol in your blood and takes it back to your liver.
-LDL cholesterol is also needed to carry your cholesterol to our muscle, adrenal glands, gonads and adipose tissues.
+LDL cholesterol is also needed to carry cholesterol to our muscles, adrenal glands, gonads, and adipose tissues.

 However, levels of HDL cholesterol that are too low and levels of LDL cholesterol that are too high can be considered cardiovascular risk factors and may lead to a higher risk of having a heart attack or stroke.
 Factors like a lack of exercise, high stress, and excessive smoking can lead to high cholesterol levels.